-Foundations matter, and so when a community builds a program they must pay attention to what they build on.
+When a community builds a program, they must pay attention to what they build on—foundations matter.
 Vernon, a city of 40,000 in the Okanagan, knew this well when residents started to transform their city into a Child and Youth Friendly Community in 2017.
-Vernon sought the best practical and academic advice it could, and found models to emulate from across the European Union, and in BC as well – New Westminster, North Vancouver and Richmond.
+Vernon sought the best practical and academic advice it could, and found models to emulate from across the European Union and right here in BC.

 Describes how to design accessible communities for people with mobility impairments, visual impairments, hearing impairments, and cognitive impairments, all of which occur at a higher rate among older seniors (85+ years of age) than the overall population.
 Specific design guidelines are provided in recommendations for each type of impairment.

 – UNICEF (United Nations Children’s Fund) (2004)

 This website includes resources that provide opportunities for students to explore local government in the contexts of their own community and other communities; based on a fundamental assumption that students should be involved in decision making and encouraged to consider ways that they can be active, participatory, and engaged citizens.

 – Alberta Municipal Affairs